aws-samples/aws-deep-learning-ami-ubuntu-dcv-desktop/README.md

 * Use the NICE DCV Client to login to the desktop as user ```ubuntu```
 * When you first login to the desktop using the NICE DCV client, you will be asked if you would like to upgrade the OS version. **Do not upgrade the OS version** .

-## Developing in an IDE
-Use the Ubuntu ```Software``` desktop application to install [Visual Studio Code](https://code.visualstudio.com/), or your favorite IDE to build, debug, and train deep learning models.
-Open a desktop terminal, and run ```conda env list``` to view the available Conda environments.

 ## Working with Data

 The deep learning desktop instance has access to the S3 bucket you specified when you create the CloudFormation stack.
 You can verify the access to your S3 bucket by running the command ```aws s3 ls your-bucket-name```.
 If you do not have access to the S3 bucket, you will see an error message.
 If your S3 bucket is empty, the previous command will produce no output, which is normal.